Table of contents

 1. Climbing Stairs from Two Angles

-The Climbing Stairs problem on LeetCode is one of those algorithm questions that looks almost too small.
+The Climbing Stairs problem on LeetCode is one of those algorithm questions that looks almost too easy.
 There are n stairs, each move can cover either one or two stairs, and the task is to count how many distinct ordered move sequences can reach the top.
-For example, for n = 5, this is a valid climb:
+For example, for n = 5, 1 + 2 + 2 is a valid climb, but 2 + 1 + 2 is a different valid climb.

 2. The Mental Model: Tiny Tiles